apache/druid/dev/principles.md

 [tests](#tests).
 Regardless of how the work and the communication is conducted, only the merits of the final result should be considered when deciding whether a PR is good for merge or not.

 However, never lower your own standard.
-[Always follow the principles no matter if other people do that ](#lead-yourself).
+[Always follow the principles no matter if other people do that](#lead-yourself).

 <h3>7.2.
 Don't "ping" people in PRs too often</h3>